A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 You meet the friendly parrot on arrival.

-Here you will find wonderful Valèncian style paella and fideuá, both are served at this restaurant.
+Here, you will find wonderful Valèncian style paella and fideuá, both served at this restaurant.

-Traditional things like rabbit, snails and seafood are heavily featured ingredients in these rice and noodle dishes.
+Traditional things like rabbits, snails, and seafood are heavily featured ingredients in these rice and noodle dishes.

 We had the seafood paella